adobe/aio-cli-plugin-cloudmanager/CONTRIBUTING.md

 All submissions should come in the form of pull requests and need to be reviewed by project committers.
 Read [GitHub's pull request documentation](https://help.github.com/articles/about-pull-requests/) for more information on sending pull requests.

-Lastly, please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!
+Please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request.
+Following the requirements for semantic releases (as described in the next section), each pull request should contain a single change and be comprised of a single commit.

 ## Commits and Releasing